Singapore, global economy will be able adjust to Fed hikes - MAS

 "Regional property markets have been buoyant and their respective authorities have... introduced further property cooling measures.
 Easing the measures now will send a wrong signal."

-(Reporting by Masayuki Kitano and Miyoung Kim; Editing by Shri Navaratnam)
+Reporting by Masayuki Kitano and Miyoung Kim; Editing by Shri Navaratnam

-SINGAPORE Crude oil rose for a sixth straight session on Thursday to its highest since June 19 on a decline in U.S. output, but ongoing worries about global oversupply continued to drag.

-BENGALURU Gold edged higher on Thursday as the U.S. dollar weakened against other currencies on bets that central banks in Europe were preparing to scale back monetary stimulus, but the bullion's gains were capped by a surge in equities.